CharlieH94/Pokedex/README.md

 - [Google books](https://developers.google.com/books/docs/overview) - Information on Books
 - [NASA](https://data.nasa.gov/Space-Science/Meteorite-Landings/gh4g-9sfh) - Meteorite landings

-If none of these spark our interest then there is a more comprehensive list in this [repo](https://github.com/public-apis/public-apis)
+If none of these spark your interest then there is a more comprehensive list in this [repo](https://github.com/public-apis/public-apis)

 _nb_ Some of these api's require authentication.
-Make sure you use one that does not to keep your application simple enough for this sprint.
+Make sure you use one that is publicly available to keep your application simple enough for this sprint.

-If you come across something else you'd like to try feel free =]
+Feel free to do your own research and if you come across something else you'd like to try feel free =]

 Once you have chosen your API you should spend a little time planning.

 - [ ] Draw out your interface
 - [ ] Choose which pieces of the interface can be separated into components
 - [ ] Draw out the tree structure for your components
-- [ ] Decide which pieces of state each component will need and get a rough idea of where this state will sit on your tree
 - [ ] Design your state so you keep it to a minimum.
 Don't repeat yourself!
+- [ ] Decide which pieces of state each component will need and get a rough idea of where this state will sit on your tree
 - [ ] Ensure state is high enough it can be shared by necessary components, but as low as possible to avoid passing it unnecessarily.

-## Visualisation
+## Visualise the data

-We encourage you to make good use of data visualisation packages such as
+How you display your data is up to you and there a lot of ways of displaying the data your api serves up.

+For example, if you were displaying a heat-map for earthquake data, the user might choose to show only data for a certain location, and then they may choose to show only events between January and May.
+The interface would alter the map to match what the user had chosen.

+In order to build more complicated UI's we can take advantage of pre-built 3rd party components.
+We have provided a selection of libraries that can be used to present your data.

-- [react-chartjs-2](https://github.com/jerairrest/react-chartjs-2) They have some lovely [demos](https://reactchartjs.github.io/react-chartjs-2/#/) with links to examples.
+- [react-chartjs-2](https://github.com/jerairrest/react-chartjs-2) A chart library.
+They have some lovely [demos](https://reactchartjs.github.io/react-chartjs-2/#/) with links to examples.
-- [react-google-charts](https://www.npmjs.com/package/react-google-charts) A wider range with more options for charts.
+- [react-google-charts](https://www.npmjs.com/package/react-google-charts) A more complex chart library with a wider range of options.

-These are both fairly customisable and save you from re-inventing the wheel when it comes to creating charts.

-Some of the data sets from the APIs above come with coordinates (lat, lon) so it would be cool to use them to visualise your data on a map.
-A nice free option for rendering maps in React is [React leaflet](https://react-leaflet.js.org/).
+- [React leaflet](https://react-leaflet.js.org/) A free library for rendering leaflet maps in React.
 It comes with an excellent [getting started guide](https://react-leaflet.js.org/docs/start-installation) to get you up and running.
+- [React Bootstrap](https://react-bootstrap.github.io/) React components based on the popular Bootstrap CSS framework.
+- [Material UI](https://material-ui.com/) React components using Google's Material design.

 Don't feel confined to these suggestions.
 There are several other public api's / visulisation libraries out there for you to use.
 Spend a bit of time planning your app and researching what information is available in your api's.

-Note:
-If you cd into the root directory of this repo you can run `create-react-app .` to place your new project in here.